-Over the next six years, we will gather input from stakeholders and partners, which includes teachers, students, parents/guardians, superintendents, trustees, post-secondary institutions, employers, industry and apprenticeship bodies, and the broader community as an integral part of Kindergarten to Grade 12 (K to 12) provincial curriculum development process.
+Stakeholders and partners include teachers, students, parents/guardians, superintendents, trustees, post-secondary institutions, employers, industry and apprenticeship bodies, and the broader community as an integral part of Kindergarten to Grade 12 (K to 12) provincial curriculum development process.
 Alberta Education is also partnering with the Alberta Teachers' Association (ATA) on the development of future K to 12 provincial curriculum.

 Curriculum Working Groups